Showing 1 - 1 OF 1

 Temporary Lodging Allowance

 Personnel arriving on Guam with family members or bachelors with out available government quarters when they arrive are eligible for Temporary Lodging Allowance (TLA); once you arrive, check-in with your command and attend a housing brief through Housing / FFSC Area Orientation Brief Intercultural Relations to get your TLA started.
 Getting situated on Guam can be disastrous if there isn't any financial planning before arriving, you should plan on having at least $1,500 (cash in hand) and at least one major credit card.
-Keep in mind TLA is available for 30 days, paid in ten-day increments with the first payment usually received on the 11th day.
+Keep in mind TLA is available for 30 days, paid in ten-day increments upfront with reimbursement following receipt submission.
 An extension may be requested through your command’s Personnel Support Activity.
 Many families require funds before they receive their first TLA check.
-Meals which can range from $7.50 to $25.00 per person, and other expenses may be incurred during the first ten days stay at the hotel.
+Meals which can range from $7.50 to $25.00 per person, and other expenses may be incurred during the first ten day stay at the hotel.
 Most hotels can cost about $85 - $200 a night.

 Average Costs for Housing

-If you plan on living off-base, it is highly suggested that you have at least $2,000 saved up.
+If you plan on living off-base, it is highly suggested that you have at least $6,000 saved up.
 Most landlords will require a security deposit (usually the same cost as a month’s rent), plus first month's rent, with other landlords also requiring last month’s rent.
 One should also budget for utility connections which require security deposits.
 Those who are authorized to live out in town will receive an Overseas Housing Allowance or OHA.
 Your OHA is based on your pay grade, authorized dependants, and your rent.
 You will also receive a one time Move-in Housing Allowance (MIHA) and a monthly utility allowance.
 Your monthly OHA and utility allowance are paid to you through your regular pay; it is your responsibility to pay your landlord and utility agencies, unless you use an allotment.
-Rent on the island is quite high, average rent for a 1,700 square foot, three bedroom, two baths, is about $2,500 a month and that does not include utilities.
+Rent on the island is quite high, average rent for a 1,700 square foot, three bedroom, two bath home is about $2,500 a month and that does not include utilities.
 Utilities on Guam are also very expensive; the average power bill is about $500 a month.

 Car Insurance Coverage